Oxfam humanitarian staff talking to Abdalla Dullow, who was forced to flee his home after a flood, Kenya. Photo: Peter Irungu/Oxfam

 The needs and rights of women and girls are often neglected and their situation is further complicated in emergencies, which is why they are a priority in our work.
 We take a feminist approach in everything we do.

-We use our influence to ensure that the rights of women, men and children are respected and that they get the help they need.
+We use our influence to ensure that the rights of women, men and children are respected and that they receive the support they need.
 We draw attention to how political systems and social structures create inequality, poverty and vulnerability - and we put pressure on governments and companies to take responsibility for people and the environment.
 We are a voice for vulnerable people when needed, but we always work to ensure that their own voices are heard and that they are able to influence their situation and create a good life for themselves.

 Oxfam staff talking to Irina, who fled the war in Ukraine.
 Photo: Tineke D'haese/Oxfam